Yes, Montreal Canadiens Fans, It Is Time to Panic

 In the meantime, fans wait and worry.
 The Habs can’t seem to win and more importantly are rudderless, unsure of who they are, and what they are doing on the ice.
 Fans don’t understand why six years into the tenure of the Montreal Canadiens, this team is still without a number-one center.
 In a league getting faster, the Habs fans don’t understand why this team is slower.
 In a league where goals matter more than ever, why are the Habs struggling to turn good possession numbers into goals?

-Yes, Habs fans.
-It is time to panic.
+Yes, Habs fans, it is time to panic.
 The problem is that panicking won’t help.
 Marc Bergevin needs to make some moves to salvage this season.
 Habs fans are waiting.